 In the early days on the web, every new project or group or role demanded that I set up another website, write another book, open another social media account, until my brain was a mile of open tabs flapping in the wind.

-Divarication as a professional style: a mixed blessing
+Divarication as a professional strategy

 Do you know about New Zealand’s marvellous divaricating shrubs?
 Instead of growing as a trunk and branches and sub-branches and twigs, they grow by a process of endless splitting.
 There’s no hierarchy, just a mass of twiglets all of equal size, crocheting themselves together into a dense anarchic ball.
 The evolutionary justification was that this growth pattern prevented bushes from being eaten by moa and other ancient ground-dwelling birds.

 That’s the way I have lived my professional life.
 There are benefits: I’ve had heaps of fun, achieved a lot, and never been pecked by a moa.
 For years this proliferation has been an automatic response, a persistent habit.
 But lately, the online ramifications were starting to do my head in.

 In 2016 I was on the verge of creating yet another new website just to promote and talk about the short video courses that I intended to make.
 Epiphany!
 A little voice said, “Stop!
 You’re out of control!
 Not another website!
 Surely your WordPress site can accommodate this.
 Just make it work.”
 Little voice was right: the title Write Into Life easily embraces writing and teaching and dealing with old age.